xudong19/DeepLearningNotes/papers/MonoLoco.md

 Key ideas and technical details:
 ------
 * From the human joints estimate result to final distance estimate, the paper only use simple MLP.
+* The aleatoric uncertainty is based on Lapace Distribution (L1 loss) and the epistemic uncertainty is dropout inference
+* They first project the coordinates of joints into normalized plane and translate the coordinate into the center.
+Then regress the norm of the projecting ray vector (\sqrt(x**2+y**2+z**2)) instead of the only the depth (the assumption is that the dimension of a person is only relevant to the norm of vector.
+I am not sure if there is right.
+My feeling is that it should be only relevant to the depth (z coordinate).)

 Other noteworthy points:
 ------
 * The ablation study shows Laplace loss (uncertainty-introduced L1 loss) is better than Gaussian loss (uncertainty-introduced L2 loss).
 * The paper incorporate camera intrinsics to project into normalized camera plane.
-Then the paper assume all persons has the same height, and thus can calculate the expected task error. (a little confused about this part.)
+Then the paper assume all persons has the same height, and thus can calculate the expected task error.

 <!-- Screenshots:
 ------ -->